A man in a suit is praying.

 They’re expected to hold authority in the realm of morality, yet are told their natural desires are sinful.

-They’re positioned as the providers in their households but end up in a loop of constant striving because “all blessings come from God.”
+They’re positioned as the providers in their households but end up in a loop of constant striving because “all blessings come from god,” rather than through their own efforts.

 These contradictions can lead to a deep sense of inadequacy and confusion about one’s role and worth.

-They also create intense cognitive dissonance that results in chronic stress, mental health problems, and relational trauma.
+They also create intense cognitive dissonance that may result in chronic stress, mental health problems, and relational trauma.

 The Psychological Toll of Religious Patriarchy on Men